microsoft/azure-pipelines-tasks/Tasks/DownloadGitHubReleasesV0/README.md

-# Download GitHub Releases
+# Download GitHub Release

 ## Overview

-The [Download GitHub Releases task](https://aka.ms/AA3x715) can be used to download assets from your GitHub releases as part of your CI/CD pipeline.
+The [Download GitHub Release task](https://aka.ms/AA3x715) can be used to download assets from your GitHub releases as part of your CI/CD pipeline.
 This task works on cross platform Azure Pipeline agents running Windows, Linux or Mac and uses GitHub APIs to access GitHub releases.

 ## Contact Information